April 25 - May 5, 2026

 Answer:

-Each day, our local guide will recommend a lovely lunch spot for the group.
-These will be tried-and-true cafés.
+Each day, our local guide will recommend a lovely lunch spot for the group, featuring tried-and-true cafés.

-Of course, Ramblers are also free to explore options on their own and there are many to choose from!
+Of course, Ramblers are free to explore their own options, and there are plenty to choose from!

-There are plenty of bakeries, snack bars, as well as local food vendors and farm stands so grabbing a bite on the go is easy and you do not need to pack snacks or extra water unless you have a specialized diet.
+You'll find numerous bakeries, snack bars, local food vendors, and farm stands, making it easy to grab a bite on the go.
+Therefore, you do not need to pack snacks or extra water unless you have a specialized diet.

 Your luggage must be in the hotel lobby by 7:30 am for pickup.